-In June 2015, the Company renewed its lease to rent office space and a warehouse in Hong Kong for two years.
+In June 2015, the Company renewed its lease to rent office space and a warehouse in Hong Kong for two years and is currently in negotiations to renew the lease.
 Annual minimum rental payments for this space are approximately \$58,500.

-The Company's future minimum rental commitments at November 30, 2016 are as follows:
+The Company's future minimum rental commitments at November 30, 2017 are as follows:

-Twelve Months Ended
+Twelve Months Ended November 30,